coveo/source.coveo.com/_posts/2016-07-27-software-quality.md

 <!-- more -->

 Every time I code, I answer all of them.
-Sometimes, the answer can be, for that particular project, I don’t care.
+Sometimes, the answer can be, for that particular project: "I don’t care".
 Sometimes, for that specific line of code, I don’t have to care because there already is a structure, a framework, or a way of doing things that already makes sure the software is great.
 The important thing is to be aware of those questions, and to take a decision for each of them.

 Those questions aren’t in any particular order.
 I try to split them by software project phase: design, implementation, tests, build, deployment, and monitoring.
 Some are useful for more than one phase.
 For each one of them, I try to answer it briefly and offer some potential solutions.
 Obviously, those solutions are based on my personal knowledge and may - and I hope so - change over time.